Sarfarazkhan23/Clueless-chatbot-/README.md

-# 🧠 Silly AI Chatbot
+# 🧠 Clueless AI Chatbot

 A Flask-based web app that listens to your audio or text, responds with funny, overly sweet, and clueless replies using **LLaMA3**, converts the response to audio with **ElevenLabs**, and fetches a matching GIF using **GIPHY**.